 Chicago Nonprofit Supporting Families Living with a Younger-Onset Alzheimer’s Diagnosis Secures $1M Donation

-CHICAGO – Chicago nonprofit Lorenzo’s House, an organization that works to empower families navigating younger-onset Alzheimer’s through innovative, specialized programming for both the person diagnosed, their care-partner-spouse and children, is capping off its eventful first year of operation by announcing a $1 million donation from an anonymous donor.
+CHICAGO – Chicago nonprofit Lorenzo’s House, an organization that works to empower families navigating younger-onset Alzheimers and other dementias through innovative, specialized programming for both the person diagnosed, their care-partner-spouse and children, is capping off its eventful first year of operation by announcing a $1 million donation from an anonymous donor.

 Founded just 11 months ago, Lorenzo’s House aims to reach families locally, nationally, and internationally.
 The donation will be used as seed funding to scale programs to match the demand in the community of overwhelmed and isolated families.
 Worldwide, an estimated 3.9 million people aged 30 to 65 years old are diagnosed with younger-onset Alzheimer’s and other dementias.

 The nonprofit has reached thousands of people, including this recent donor, who said in a statement: “As someone who was a care-partner myself, I am so pleased to find a deserving place for this donation to carry on my late husband’s legacy.
 I have been searching for a place that takes an innovative approach to making a difference in the Alzheimer’s community, and I found it in Lorenzo’s House.”